-The NHS Long Term Plan and NHS Five Year Forward View highlight the need for closer working across these sectors to address the wider determinants of health, which in turn could impact on the demand on primary and acute services.
+The NHS Long Term Plan and NHS Five Year Forward View highlighted the need for closer working across these sectors to both improve care and support and address the wider determinants of health and wellbeing.

-It is through the support of the VCSE sector that ICSs have been able to make considerable progress towards addressing health inequalities and improving public health.
+It is through the support of the VCSE sector that ICSs have been able to make considerable progress towards addressing health inequalities and supporting people with complex and multiple needs.

 COVID-19 has acted as a catalyst for even greater integration of VCSE services and time and resources are progressively being directed towards facilitating access to employment and education, reducing loneliness and social isolation, intervening on the drivers of fuel poverty and delivering preventative interventions for crime reduction.

 VCSE organisations are often embedded in neighbourhoods and have a unique advantage when it comes to engaging the most at risk and rarely heard communities.
 They play a key role in facilitating dialogue between the system and its residents, making sure that services are co-produced with purpose, with residents at the heart of service provision.

 For the VCSE to achieve its full potential in the delivery of integrated care, it needs to be recognised fully as a part of the system.
 All integrated care systems are developing arrangements for partnership working with the VCSE, often via alliances reflecting the diversity of the sector.

 More detail on expectations and good practice for VCSE partnerships in ICSs can be found in ICS implementation guidance on partnerships with the voluntary, community and social enterprise sector.

 More case studies and resources to inspire and inform practice – for health and care professionals working within integrated care systems – can be found on the Future NHS Collaboration platform (you can request a login to access these resources from the website).